pywbem/pywbemtools/docs/pywbemcli/index.rst

 .. _DMTF: https://www.dmtf.org/

 ..
 The maxdepth attribute overrides the maxdepth attribute of the
 .. mastertoc if used.
-Just set :maxdepth: 2 on the line below toctree
+..
+The numbered attribute intentionally is not set, because the numbering
+.. on sub-TOCs is created automatically when set on the top-level TOC.

 .. toctree::
-   :hidden:
    :maxdepth: 2
+   :caption: Table of Contents in this Section:

    cmdlineinterface.rst
    generaloptions.rst